Fokker-Planck equations for McKean-Vlasov SDEs driven by fractional Brownian motion

-In this paper, we explore the probability distributions of solutions of McKean-Vlasov stochastic differential equations (SDEs) driven by fractional Brownian motion (fBm), extending the study of mean-field models under non-Markovian dynamics.
-McKean-Vlasov SDEs, which describe systems where individual components evolve according to both their state and the distribution of the entire system, were studied rigorously by McKean \cite{Mc}.
+We explore the probability distributions of solutions of such McKean-Vlasov stochastic differential equations (SDEs) driven by fBm, extending the study of mean-field models under non-Markovian dynamics.
+McKean-Vlasov SDEs, which describe systems in which individual components evolve according to both their state and the distribution of the entire system, were rigorously studied by McKean \cite{Mc}.
 These equations have become central in various domains, including statistical physics, neuroscience, and economics, due to their ability to model large systems with interacting components by Carmona and Delarue \cite{CD}.

 Fractional Brownian motion, introduced by Mandelbrot and Van Ness \cite{MN}, offers a generalization of classical Brownian motion, characterized by long-range dependence and self-similarity, making it suitable for modeling processes with memory and temporal correlations.
 The combination of fractional Brownian motion with McKean-Vlasov SDEs poses significant analytical challenges, as the non-Markovian nature of fBm complicates both the existence and uniqueness of solutions and the analysis of the corresponding probability distributions, see Fan et al. \cite{F} and for non McKean-Vlasov case, we refer to Hu \cite{Hu} and Biagini et al. \cite{BO, BHOZ}.